Credit markets see Morgan Stanley as less risky than Goldman

-NEW YORK (Reuters) - Morgan Stanley is now seen in derivatives markets as less likely to default on its debt than Goldman Sachs, a reversal of long-term price trends that signals investors’ confidence in the bank’s efforts to make itself safer.
+NEW YORK, Oct 28 (Reuters) - Morgan Stanley is now seen in derivatives markets as less likely to default on its debt than Goldman Sachs, a reversal of long-term price trends that signals investors’ confidence in the bank’s efforts to make itself safer.

 For the past 10 days, derivatives that protect against a Goldman Sachs Group Inc debt default for five years have been more expensive than those that pay out if Morgan Stanley defaults, according to data provider Markit.